-A sales and marketing program will promote assessed restaurant businesses.
-The sales and marketing program will have a central theme of promoting Carmel as a desirable place for culinary experiences.
-The program will have the goal of increasing customers and sales at assessed businesses and may include the following activities:
+An integrated strategic marketing program will promote assessed lodging businesses.
+The marketing program will account for approximately 70% of the budget and have a central theme of promoting Carmel-by-the-Sea as a desirable place for visitors.
+However, the program will have the over-arching goal of increasing guests and sales at assessed businesses and may include the following activities:

-- Internet marketing efforts, including the use of digital ad programs and social media, to increase awareness and optimize internet presence to drive customers and sales to assessed businesses; - Print and digital ads in magazines and newspapers, television/video ads, and radio/podcast ads targeted at potential visitors to drive customers and sales to assessed businesses; - Public relations campaigns to increase awareness and brand image using earned media coverage; - Direct to consumer e-mail and mail campaigns; - Attendance at media events and/or trade shows to promote assessed businesses; - Preparation and production of collateral promotional materials such as brochures, flyers and maps featuring assessed businesses; - Attendance at professional industry conferences and affiliation events to promote assessed businesses;

-- Creation of or participation in promotional culinary or dining events; - Lead generation activities designed to attract customers to assessed businesses; - Development and maintenance of a website designed to promote assessed businesses; and - Creative asset and content creation including photo and video production.
+- Internet marketing efforts, including the use of social media, to increase awareness and optimize internet presence to drive customers and sales to assessed businesses; - Print ads in magazines and newspapers, television ads, and radio ads targeted at potential visitors to drive customers and sales to assessed businesses; - Public relations campaigns to increase awareness and brand image using earned media coverage, including familiarization tours for media and influencers and expenses incurred therein; - Attendance at media events and/or trade shows to promote assessed businesses; - Preparation and production of collateral promotional materials such as brochures, flyers and maps featuring assessed businesses; - Attendance at professional industry conferences and affiliation events to promote assessed businesses; - Lead generation activities designed to attract customers to assessed businesses; - Development and maintenance of a website designed to promote assessed businesses; and - Outside agency or independent contractor fees for providing marketing services.

-Administration
+B. Administration

-The administration portion of the budget shall be utilized for administrative staffing costs, office costs, advocacy and other general administrative costs such as insurance, legal, and accounting fees.
+The administration portion of the budget will account for approximately 18% of the budget and utilized for administrative staffing costs, office costs, advocacy and other general administrative costs such as insurance, legal, and accounting fees.

-Contingency/Reserve
+C. Contingency/Reserve

-The budget includes a contingency line item to account for uncollected assessments, if any.
-If there are contingency funds collected, they may be held in a reserve fund or utilized for other program, administration or renewal costs at the discretion of the CRID Management Committee.
-Policies relating to contributions to the reserve fund, the target amount of the reserve fund, and expenditure of monies from the reserve fund shall be set by the CRID Management Committee.
-The reserve fund may be used for the costs of renewing the CRID.
+A prudent portion of the budget, approximately 11%, will be allocated to a contingency fund, to account for lower than anticipated collections or a predicted need for cash flow stabilization.
+Contingency funds may be held in a reserve fund or utilized for other programs or services authorized by the PBID Law, administration or renewal costs at the discretion of the Board.
+Policies relating to contributions to the reserve fund, the target amount of the reserve fund, and expenditure of monies from the reserve fund shall be set by the Board.
+The reserve fund may be used for the costs of renewing the CHID.